-Therefore it is very important to know whether the indoor plant which you are getting is cat-friendly or not.
-Some plants are toxic to cats and make them sick when they ingest the leaves.
-Toxicity of plants varies some are very toxic and some are mildly toxic.
-Symptoms of plants toxic are kidney failure, vomiting, tiredness and lack of interest in doing other activity or eating food.
+The toxicity of plants varies some are very toxic and some are mildly toxic.
+Symptoms of plants toxic are kidney failure, vomiting, tiredness, and lack of interest in doing other activities or eating food.
 Some of the lists of indoor plants which are toxic to cats and symptoms are

 1. Philodendron scandens

-This plant Philodendron scandens belongs to the Araceae family to have heart-shaped leaves.
+This plant Philodendron scandens belongs to the Araceae family too has heart-shaped leaves.
 This plant causes lethal poisoning in cats.
 The plant mainly the trunk and leaves contain calcium oxalate and protein degrading enzymes (2).

 Symptoms: Affects the digestive system, kidney, and lungs.
 Rashes and toxic erythema on skin.